Willie Duggan: Career

-On the pitch, Duggan was widely regarded as the premier No. 8 in Europe at the time, which was reflected in his being picked for the Lions in 1977.
-He was widely regarded as one of the hard men of world rugby at the time, despite not enjoying training and being a heavy smoker.
+On the pitch, Duggan was considered one of the leading No. 8s in Europe at the time, which was reflected in his being picked for the 1977 British Lions tour to New Zealand in which he played all four Tests.
+He was also regarded as one of the hard men of world rugby despite not enjoying training and being a heavy smoker.
 On one occasion he was smoking a cigarette as he ran onto the pitch to play against France, passing the cigarette to referee Allan Hosie, who was pictured holding the cigarette in the television coverage.
-Told by a coach that if he gave up the smokes he would be faster around the pitch, he replied "but then I would spend most of the match offside".

-In January 1977, he became, along with Wales' Geoff Wheel, the first player to be sent off in a Five Nations match.
+In January 1977, along with Wales' Geoff Wheel he became, the first player to be sent off in a Five Nations match.
 According to fellow player Moss Keane, Duggan did not consider himself to have been sent off, simply being asked by the referee "would he mind leaving the field", to which he replied "Sure not at all.
 I was buggered anyway".

+His Leinster, Ireland and Lions colleague Phil Orr, then President of the IRFU, called him "a warrior.
+It was not just his physical presence.
+Willie had an extraordinary rugby brain, seeing problems and opportunities ahead of his team-mates and the opposition".
+He "lit up dressing-rooms and after-match gatherings with his own colourful, unique and vibrant wit".

 Personal life

 He lived and worked in Kilkenny, where he ran the lighting shop that he took over from his father (Willie Duggan Lighting Ltd.).
-He remained a huge supporter of the game and was one of the most revered and loved rugby players in the history of the Irish game.

 On 28 August 2017, Duggan died from an aneurysm at his home in Dunmore, just outside Kilkenny city.